 • No cash option.
 Required an insurance provider account

-Our competitors, though well funded with scheduling components, were not doing scheduling well at the time.
+Though well funded with scheduling components, our competitors were not doing scheduling well at the time.
 Neither Doctor On Demand, nor Teledoc, made the process easy to use.

 This competitive analysis helped me understand our potential competitive advantage: Scheduling a Specialist Quickly and Easily.

 C: Search, then Book based on available results.

 Note: If users could not act on the results offered, the option to revise the search is presented consistently as an orange "Search" button on the results page, like on the start page.

 A: High-cost future, potentially stressful "appointments."

 C: Fulfill a custom need (destination/time or specialist/availability)

 A: Airlines tend to book further in advance.